fnunnari/deeva/VotingPlatform/README_set_up_dev_server.md

 ## Run the developmnent server

-Finally to run the development server run `pyhton manage.py runserver` and it will create a locally accessible server on port 8000.
+Finally to run the development server run `python manage.py runserver` and it will create a locally accessible server on port 8000.
 You can specify that it accessible from other computers or chnage the port like so: `pyhton manage.py runserver 0.0.0.0:8000`.

 Remember to crete a new package list when adding required packages by running `pip freeze > requirements.txt` and pushing the file to the repository.